sionzee/bukkit-commands-api/README.md

 ## How to include CommandsAPI (Gradle, Maven, SBT, Leiningen)
 Include this API via [JitPack repository](https://jitpack.io/#sionzeecz/bukkit-commands-api)

+## Features
+* Not needed to register command in plugin.yml
+* Handling states when is arguments overgrowth or missing
+* Mapping string to object values (eg. string to Player)
+* Handling incorrect type of entered argument (number, string, pattern)
+* Supports BungeeCord

 ### Comparision
 Using Bukkit API